lihvussen/master_thesis/readme.md

-Here is the revised and polished `README.md` with `[model_name]_` prepended to each script name where applicable.
-This helps clarify that each model has its own set of scripts prefixed with its name:

----

 # 🌐 Multilingual Alignment in LLMs – Thesis Experiment Pipeline

 This repository contains the complete pipeline used in a master's thesis evaluating **multilingual alignment in Large Language Models (LLMs)**.
 It supports reproducible analysis across several models, embedding strategies, and alignment metrics.